Get insider access

 9.0 Gaming

 The Corsair K65 RGB MINI is an excellent gaming keyboard that feels very well-built and has remarkably low latency.
-It's one of Corsair's first keyboards advertised as having an 8000Hz polling rate.
-However, we don't test polling rates specifically.
+It's one of Corsair's first keyboards with an advertised 8000Hz polling rate.
 The Cherry MX Speed switches on the unit we tested have very short pre-travel and require very light force to actuate, resulting in a very responsive feel.
 It also has full RGB lighting, and all keys are macro-programmable.
 That said, the ergonomics are mediocre, as it doesn't have an included wrist rest or any adjustable incline settings.

 Pros